-This scheme will deliver approximately 13km of upgrades to an important section of Rochdale Canal, some of which is currently in a very poor state of repair.
+This scheme involves upgrades to an important section of Rochdale Canal, some of which is currently in a very poor state of repair.

-It would involve the upgrade of an off- highway cycle route with high quality surfacing from Lock 1 in Sowerby Bridge to the entrance to the canal towpath at the end of Union Street, Lock 18 in Todmorden, through the towns of Luddenden Foot, Mytholmroyd and Hebden Bridge.
-The scheme would enable the towpath to be used safely and comfortably by cyclists and pedestrians all year round.
+The scheme will enable the towpath to be used safely and comfortably by cyclists and pedestrians all year round.
 The upgraded towpath will provide the communities along this route with a convenient option to travel between them away from the roads for leisure, utility or employment.
 It will also improve the connectivity to a number of off-highway cycle routes in the local area.

 • Thursday 1 December, Happy Days Café, Town Hall Street, Sowerby Bridge from 4.30pm to 7.30pm